Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I am new to machine embroidery.
 I am using a Brother Innovis 955.
 My first test pieces were fine.
 I am now trying to sew a satin stitch name using the same thread, material, and stabiliser as the test piece, but the stitched letters are coming out white (bobbin thread) not pink like the thread on the top of machine.
-I hadn't changed any settings, but have tried changing the tension, put in a new needle, etc. all to no avail.
-I am confused.

 Your test pieces were small.
 The actual piece may be much bigger, and the weight of the piece may be pulling and causing the machine stitches to come out wrong.
 Try laying the piece of material on the sewing table so it is not stretched as you sew.